 Before I get to how to cut arrows, let me first give you an overview of the tools required for cutting carbon arrows.

 Of all the above stated tools, the one that is most important to the whole process is the arrow cutter.
 Ideally, I recommend using a high-speed cutter with an abrasive wheel with 5000 RPM minimum.
-Some bow hunters use tube cutters and hand saws to cut carbon arrows.
+Some bow hunters use tube cutters and hand saws such as the best bow saws to cut carbon arrows.
 However, I advise against using the two especially if it is your first time cutting arrows.
 The reason being that hand cutter and tube saws can damage the carbon fiber material used to make carbon arrow shafts.

 Apart from the above stated tools, you will also need to arm yourself with protective gear.
 This will include glasses, dust masks, gloves and safety goggles.
 Whether you are cutting carbon arrows with an arrow cutter or with a hand saw, you will be exposed to carbon fiber dust.
 The dust is harmful to your health, and thus you should take safety precautions.
 Also, avoid working near electrical appliances or electrical circuits.
 This is because the carbon fiber dust is a conductor and can cause short circuiting of your electrical appliances.